oneapi-src/oneAPI-samples/DirectProgramming/DPC++/Jupyter/oneapi-essentials-training/02_DPCPP_Program_Structure/Readme.md

 complex_mult is a  program that multiplies two large vectors of Complex numbers and verifies the results.
 This program is implemented using C++ and DPC++ language for Intel CPU and accelerators.
-The Complex class is a custom class and this program shows how we can use custom types of classes in a DPC++ program
+The Complex class is a custom class, and this program shows how we can use custom types of classes in a DPC++ program

 | Optimized for                       | Description
 |:---                               |:---